top of page

 8. User Experience:

-Consider the overall user experience [UX] on your website.
+Consider the overall user experience on your website.
 Is it easy to navigate?
 Are there clear calls to action [CTAs]?
 Are site pages loading fast?
 Have you made any website redesign recently?

 A positive user experience can encourage visitors to spend more time on your site and explore further.
 The more they stay, the better engagement, and also reduce the bounce rates.

-"In an era where competition is fierce, a seamless and enjoyable user experience can set your digital presence apart from the rest” Greenspeake C&S
+Do you know? - "In an era where competition is fierce, a seamless and enjoyable user experience can set your digital presence apart from the rest” Greenspeake C&S

 9. Manual Action from Google: